pi-null-mezon/rbh24/train_adapter_for_instantid/README.md

  - COSINE MAX:    0.8608
 TOTAL: 867 of 1143 have cosine with genuine template greater than 0.661 >> it is 75.9 % of validation samples

+STATISTICS ON 1000 TEST SAMPLES FROM 'glint':
+ - COSINE MIN:    -0.0005
+ - COSINE MEAN:   0.6938
+ - COSINE MEDIAN: 0.7340
+ - COSINE MAX:    0.8495
+TOTAL: 783 of 1000 have cosine with genuine template greater than 0.661 >> it is 78.3 % of validation samples
 ```

 ## How to run training